ibm-cloud-architecture/refarch-kc/docs/deployments/application-components.md

 Point your web browser to [http://cluster-endpoints:31010](#) and login with username: eddie@email.com and password Eddie.

-## TBD Deploy the Fleet Simulator microservice
+## Deploy the Fleet Simulator microservice

 **TODO** Fleet Simulator